devizer/parallel-wait-for/README.md

 #### Installer for linux: [install-parallel-wait-for.sh](https://raw.githubusercontent.com/devizer/parallel-wait-for/master/install-parallel-wait-for.sh)
 It is sh-freendle.
 Bash is not required.

 It supports almost any **x64/arm/arm64** Linux and macOS 10.12+.
-The oldest supported versions of linux are: CentOS/RedHat 6, Debian 8, Ubuntu 14.04
+The oldest supported versions of linux are: CentOS/RedHat 6, Debian 8, Ubuntu 14.04, Fedora 26

 #### Source Code